-2.25 Further information may be found in MDA Device Bulletin 9501.
+2.25 Further information may be found in MDA web site www.medical-devices.gov.uk

 Cleaning

 - 2.26 Cleaning and drying of reusable load items before packaging and sterilization are essential, since the efficacy of the process will be reduced if soiling protects micro-organisms from exposure to the sterilant.
 All items should therefore be scrupulously clean.
 Washer-disinfectors are suitable for preparing many such items for sterilization and guidance may be found in SHTM 2030. - 2.27 Discard items and materials should not be cleaned.